Image Credit: A Star Is Born

 But… A Star is Born is not really about Ally for the most part – it’s about Jackson.

-Jackson is vulnerable, seductive, controlling, abusive and neglectful of his own and Ally’s needs.
+Jackson is vulnerable and he behaves unconsciously; seductive, controlling, abusive and neglectful of his own and Ally’s needs.
 He is like Narcissus – it’s all about him because somewhere in his early life, it was never about him.
 His mother died, his father suffered with alcoholism and his much older brother enables his addiction (to a point).

-Like many people suffering with addiction, Jackson is emotionally, relationally and spiritually bankrupt.
-He uses drink and drugs to medicate the unbearable shame he suffers and the underlying narcissistic wound and soul sickness.
+Like most people suffering with addiction, Jackson is emotionally, relationally and spiritually bankrupt.
+He uses drink and drugs to medicate the unbearable shame he suffers and the underlying trauma, narcissistic wound and soul sickness.